South Cornwall · TR3

 Planning Applications in Perranwell Station

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Perranwell Station, that work is shaped by the place itself — Perranwell Station is an attractive Roseland-edge village on the Falmouth–Truro railway line, AONB-designated, with a tight Conservation Area at the village centre, with a building stock that leans toward Victorian railway-era cottages and Edwardian villas.
+A Perranwell Station brief starts on the street, not the screen — Perranwell Station is an attractive Roseland-edge village on the Falmouth–Truro railway line, AONB-designated, with a tight Conservation Area at the village centre, with a building stock that leans toward Edwardian villas and modern AONB-sensitive infill.

 - Conservation Area